-The Process Model is aimed at modeling the knowledge acquisition processes which hypothetically lead to the changing knowledge states as described by the State Model.
-It is conceptualized as a executable realization of the ISP-DL architecture and tries to give an account of data not computer-assessable with current technology, like the learner's verbalizations.
+The Process Model is aimed at modelling the knowledge acquisition processes which hypothetically lead to the changing knowledge states as described by the State Model.
+It is conceptualized as a runnable realization of the ISP-DL architecture and tries to give an account of data not computer-assessable with current technology, like the learner's verbalizations.

 The precursor of the Process Model was a model of the acquisition of a cognitive skill in the domain of the operational knowledge (interpreter knowledge) about ABSYNT, based on a theoretical framework of knowledge acquisition (impasse- and success-driven learning) which was the precursor of the ISP-DL Theory, and empirical analyses of verbal and action protocols.
-The starting point for this model consisted of two alternative visual rule sets based on executable specifications of the ABSYNT interpreter (Möbus & Thole, 1989).
-The visual rule sets were used as help material for subjects while acquiring the operational knowledge (Möbus & Schröder, 1989, 1990).
+The starting point for this model consisted of two alternative visual rule sets based on runnable specifications of the ABSYNT interpreter (Möbus & Thole, 1989).
+The visual rule sets were used as help material for subjects while acquiring the operational knowledge (Möbus & Schröder, 1989; 1990).
 Rule specific hypotheses concerning memory representation and working memory load were disconfirmed (Schröder et al., 1990).
-Therefore, a simulation model of the knowledge acquisition process was constructed and compared to a detailed protocol of verbalizations and actions (Schröder, 1990,

-1992; Schröder & Kohnert, 1989/90).
+Therefore, a simulation model of the knowledge acquisition process was constructed and compared to a detailed protocol of verbalizations and actions (Schröder, 1990, 1992; Schröder & Kohnert, 1989/90).
 According to the model, new knowledge is acquired in response to impasses: Impasses trigger problem solving processes which involve the use of the help material, and existing knowledge is optimized if used successfully.
 The model was compared in detail to a subject trace of actions and verbalizations.
 It was able to hypothesize, for example, which kinds of situations lead to which kinds of weak heuristics and corresponding actions.

 The external Process Model in the domain of constructing ABSYNT programs (see also Schröder & Möbus, 1992) was developed based on the ISP-DL Theory and an empirical analysis of a subject trace (actions and verbalizations) from a single subject session with ABSYNT.
 The analyzed part of the subject trace contained about four hours of problem solving.
 Figure 7 depicts the main components of the Process Model as a higher order Petri net (Huber et al., 1990).
-Places (circles /ellipses) represent states (e.g., the content of data memories, mental objects like plans or impasses, or real objects like task descriptions or solutions).
+Places (circles / ellipses) represent states (e.g., the content of data memories, mental objects like plans or impasses, or real objects like task descriptions or solutions).
 Transitions (rectangles) represent events or process steps.
 The model consists of the following steps:

-- The description of a programming task is represented as a text graph.
-The first step is to understand the task by creating a propositional task representation (Kintsch & Greeno, 1985; van Dijk & Kintsch, 1983) which is a hierarchy of concept names. - Based on the task representation, a plan for a solution proposal is created by making use of domain knowledge.
+• The description of a programming task is represented as a text graph.
+The first step is to understand the task by creating a propositional task representation (Kintsch & Greeno, 1985; van Dijk & Kintsch, 1983) which is a hierarchy of concept names.

+• Based on the task representation, a plan for a solution proposal is created by making use of domain knowledge.
 The domain knowledge is a set of concepts.
 Each concept has a name, an input-output description that can be calculated with example values, and (possibly) an implementation in ABSYNT.
 So a concept corresponds to a micro rule, a schema, or a case.
 But a concept may be incomplete, the ABSYNT implementation may be missing.
-As a simple example, the concept "multiplication of two numbers" may be known, but its implementation in ABSYNT maybe unknown.
+As a simple example, the concept "multiplication of two numbers" may be known, but its implementation in ABSYNT may be unknown.
 (So an incomplete concept represents the pre-knowledge before working with ABSYNT.)
-The plan consists of instantiations of concepts of the domain knowledge. - After the plan is created, there are several possibilities.
-The simplest possibility is that the plan is executed.
-Alternatively, an impasse might arise.
-This happens if the plan cannot be executed because of missing ABSYNT implementation knowledge in one or more concept instantiations.
-Now several heuristics are possible.
+The plan consists of instantiations of concepts of the domain knowledge.